sigovdlinde/danatomato/README.md

 ## About The Project

 Project includes the following:
-* Python file `scrape_data_nested_list.py` which scrapes all available data from ufcstats.com.
+* Python file `scrape_data_nested_list.py` which scrapes all available data from ufcstats.com and updates datasets.
-* Python file `create_datasets.py` which updates the different sets of datasets needed for the website.
+* Python file `create_datasets.py` which provides the different functions needed for the datasets.
 * Files for dash website to produce a MMA stats dashboard.
 * Scraped nested list `all_fight_data` and datasets needed for the website `all_f_data`, `all_f_data_pf`, `all_r_data`.